paris-liam/love-place-project-2/interviews/on-urban-democracy.md

 title: On Urban Democracy
 subject: Dustin in Mid-City, New Orleans
 image: /static/img/dustin-photo.jpg
+hook: "*Dustin (he/him) is an Urban Studies PhD candidate in Tulane University's City, Culture, and Community program.
+He studies mobility and planning in cities across the Global North and Global South to ask who is able to make and influence decisions and how.*"
+byLine: Interview conducted by AJ, 9/23/20
 date: 2020-09-30T15:02:59.051Z
+tags:
+  - Southern U.S.
 ---
-*Dustin (he/him) is an Urban Studies PhD candidate in Tulane University's City, Culture, and Community program.
-He studies mobility and planning in cities across the Global North and Global South to ask who is able to make and influence decisions and how.*

-*Interview conducted by AJ, 9.23.2020*

 <div>✷</div>

 *I wonder if you could start by sharing a little bit about your work and what you research?
 How is that grounded in your personal experience - or where did those interests sprout from?*